ryssbowh/pingu-core-module/README.md

 the `HomepageMiddleware` sets the homepage when the uri is /.

 the `setThemeMiddleware` sets the current theme (if it's an ajax call, \_theme must be set in the call).

-the `CheckFormaintenanceMode` does what its name says. /login will always be available.
-Users can use the site if they have the permission use site in maintenance mode'.

 the `ActivateDebugBar` activates the debug bar if the right permission is set.